HackYourFuture/debugging/lecture1.md

 programmer.
 Throughout the entire curriculum you will get homework/exercises that require you to fix buggy programs.

-So what is a bug?
+What is a bug?
 A bug lets a program do something it was not intended to do.
 But that definition is rather vague.
 Let's break it down.
-Following Zeller<sup>1</sup>
-a bug consist of three distinct parts:
+Following Zeller<sup>1</sup> a bug consist of three distinct parts:

 1. A **defect** - "a piece of code that can cause an infection."<sup>1</sup>
 <br/>